 16. To J. Adams, July 1815, he speaks of "Napoleon knowing nothing of commerce, political economy or civil government."
-The first two are strictures confirmed by reput-

 The first two are strictures confirmed by reputable record, though one may rather doubt whether Mr. Jefferson would have left the third had he revised the letter, or rather, he wouldn't have omitted it, but would have defined his meaning.